The CHaD Outpatient Center is located at Dartmouth-Hitchcock Medical Center in Lebanon, in the Faulkner Building.

 Created by parents who saw the need for greater access to community resources to help them manage chronic conditions, the CHaD Family Center provides a play area and an activity center where kids can participate in art projects and story hours.

-The Center also has a teen corner and two computer stations, and is in the process of expanding its pediatric consumer health library.
+The Family Center also has a teen corner and two computer stations, and a pediatric consumer health library.
 "Our library offers web-based health information and a specialized collection of books on chronic illnesses and disabilities," says Robin Goodrich, resource specialist and coordinator for the CHaD Family Center.

-In addition to offering one-on one assistance from Goodrich, the Center is providing a community space for support group meetings as well as a place for parents to meet with local resource agencies.
-In an effort to further promote and enhance family-centered pediatric care and services, the hospital is forming the CHaD Family Advisory Council which will work in partnership with CHaD administration and staff to improve the delivery of family-centered care.
+In addition to offering one-on-one assistance, the Center provides a community space for support group meetings as well as a place for parents to meet with local resource agencies.
+The CHaD Family Advisory Board works in partnership with CHaD administration and staff to improve the delivery of family-centered care.

 Turning a goal into a reality

-Only through remarkable community support was creation of the CHaD Outpatient Center possible.
-The Quechee Lakes Land Owners Association (QLLA) Charities, through its annual CHaD Classic Golf Tournament, has provided more than half of the funding for the new clinic.
+The CHaD Outpatient Center was made possible through remarkable community support.
+The Quechee Lakes Land Owners Association (QLLA) Charities, through its annual CHaD Classic Golf Tournament, provided more than half of the funding for the Outpatient Center.

 "The generosity of QLLA Charities and the Quechee community, and their passion for the children's hospital has been just incredible," says Sharon Brown, director of community relations for CHaD.

-"Their long-term commitment, together with all of the corporate, local business, and individual participation and support we receive throughout the year for important events like the Ski and Ride Challenge, the XL92 Wishing Well for Kids, and the Sam's Club & WalMart Campaign – have made this beautiful new facility a reality."
+"Their long-term commitment—together with all of the corporate, local business, and individual participation and support we receive throughout the year for important events like the Ski and Ride Challenge, the XL92 Wishing Well for Kids, and the Sam's Club and Walmart Campaign—has made this beautiful new facility a reality."